 Okay, one last angle of the stove, I mean, living room.
 This is standing in the living room looking back through into the dining and kitchen area.

-And here’s a similar view now, which shows you how the dining table helps act as overflow seating for the living room, since someone can easily sit on the bench and face into the living room to chat.
+And here’s a similar view now, if you took a few steps forward to be in the doorway.
+This shows you how the dining table helps act as overflow seating for the living room, since someone can easily sit on the bench and face into the living room to chat.
 We love how flexible it is, and we’ve had big groups over for a casual meal and it works so well.

 THE MUDROOM & BATHROOM